georgeben/bitwarden-auth/README.md

 - optionally store newly created credentials back into the vault

 ## Requirements

-The current wrappers assume all of the following:

-- Docker with Compose support
 - Bitwarden CLI installed as `bw`
 - `jq`
 - `python3`

-OS note:

-- The current scripts read the Bitwarden master password using the macOS `security` CLI.
-- Specifically, they call `security find-generic-password -a codex -s bw-master -w`.
-- That is a repo-specific convention, not a Vaultwarden or Bitwarden requirement.
-- If you are on Linux or Windows, update that part of the wrapper scripts to use your platform’s secure secret storage or another local secret-loading mechanism.

 ## Install the dependencies